- Premium features

 - body battery graph

 The data fields 1 – 10 allow to select most data supported by this app.
 But this makes it possible for the neighboring fields to overlap when there is not enough space to accommodate them.
 This is a deliberate design choice to allow maximum flexibility in data placement, but then it is up to the user to find the optimal layout that does not overlap.
 The same data can have a very different length in different situations, for example the weather location, the altitude or the date, so what works for one user might not work for another.

-There is also a “Data right” field that becomes visible when the seconds are inactive (i.e. set to off, or not activated by gesture).
+There are also “Data right” (or also left on Instinct Crossover) fields that are currently limited to shorter data.
+Note that “Data right 2” only becomes visible when the seconds are inactive (i.e. set to off, or not activated by gesture).